 There is no quantitative information available on the distribution of waterbirds within Castlemaine Harbour before the introduction of aquaculture activities within Castemaine Harbour and therefore it is not possible to quantitatively assess estuary-wide impacts of the activities.
-There is some site-specific information on the impacts of displacement of waterbirds (light-bellied brent goose, wigeon, oystercatcher, bar-tailed godwit, turn-stone) as a result of the presence of oyster trestles (Gittings & O'Donoghue, 2012).
+There is some site-specific information on the impacts of displacement of waterbirds (light-bellied brent goose, wigeon, oystercatcher, bar-tailed godwit, turnstone) as a result of the presence of oyster trestles (Gittings & O'Donoghue, 2012).
+In the absence of substantive detailed information, the assessment of in combination impacts is provided through a qualitative assessment of the cumulative effects of existing and proposed shellfish culture licence sites as well as for other activities, plan and projects.
+The assessment of other activities, plans and projects is informed by site-specific information published by Marine Institute (2011, 2016), NPWS (2011a) and Gittings & O'Donoghue (2012).